SYMPTOMS

 delivery of the original message.

-To determine if a mail box level message content filter executed
+To determine if a mail box level message content filter executed and marked a

-folder along with the files modified date/time.
+with the files modified date/time.

 Example: